catedu/python-for-person-in-everybody/en/04-functions.md

 0.028511805472785867
 ```

-Exercise 1: Run the program on your system and see what numbers you get.
+**Exercise 1**: Run the program on your system and see what numbers you get.
 Run the program more than once and see what numbers you get.

 The `random` function is only one of many functions that handle random numbers.
 The function `randint` takes the parameters `low` and `high`, and returns an integer between `low` and `high` (including both).